arfo90/boostx/README.md

 # Boostx

-Boost is code generator for ruby project based on required template
+Boostx is code generator for ruby project based on required template

   - It helps to create basic files and folders (module, lib, etc)
   - Creating Rake test automatically